glifio/filecoin-iac/modules/api_gw_kong/README.md

   - Add the request body: `{"jsonrpc":"2.0","method":"Filecoin.StateCirculatingSupply","id":42,"params":[[]]}`
 - Kong sends the altered request to the upstream service (lotus daemon).
 - Kong receives a response from the upstream service (lotus daemon).This is a massive JSON
-   - On the `headers_filter` phase of the request processing Kong deletes the Content-Length header from the response use [clear_content_lenght.lua](scripts/clear_content-length.lua) script.\
+   - On the `headers_filter` phase of the request processing Kong deletes the Content-Length header from the response using the [clear_content_lenght.lua](scripts/clear_content-length.lua) script.\
 That’s important because we’re going to change the response text later and consequently the Content-Length header of the original response will become invalid.
-   - On the `body_filter` phase of the request, processing Kong extracts the number from the result field of the original response using a [res_statecirculatingsupply.lua](scripts/res_statecirculatingsupply.lua) script and sets the response body to this number.\
+   - On the `body_filter` phase of the request processing, Kong extracts the number from the result field of the original response using the [res_statecirculatingsupply.lua](scripts/res_statecirculatingsupply.lua) script and sets the response body to this number.\
 Kong sends the altered response downstream.